LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 treating of jump discontinuities in the RHS function :cite:p:`Tao:22`.
-In lieu of including if statements within the RHS function to handle discontinuities, it may be more computationally efficient to stop at each point of discontinuity (e.g., through use of tout or the rootfinding feature) and restart the integrator with a readjusted ODE model, using a call to this routine.
+In lieu of including if statements within the RHS function to handle discontinuities, it may be more computationally efficient to stop at each point of discontinuity (e.g., through use of tstop or the rootfinding feature) and restart the integrator with a readjusted ODE model, using a call to this routine.
 We note that for the solution to retain temporal accuracy, the RHS function should not incorporate the discontinuity.